-As this report demonstrates, Russian propaganda efforts in Europe form an important part of its hybrid approach to the projection of power.
+As this report demonstrates, Russian propaganda efforts form an important part of its hybrid approach to the projection of power.
 Although the Ukraine crisis first drew Western attention to the significance of Russia's information campaign, the Kremlin's use of disinformation long predates that crisis.
 It has been growing in sophistication, intensity, reach and impact.
 Russian efforts are carefully orchestrated, thoughtfully targeted, generously funded and professionally produced.

 So far, they have met little effective resistance.
 Although the West may have the military and economic edge over Russia, it does not have the same level of focus or control.
 Western democracies do not-and will not-exert the same power over media, business and intellectuals as does Russia.
-At the same time, policymakers in the United States and Europe-distracted by other issues such as migration, economic upheaval, Middle East wars, Britain's departure from the EU and tensions with China-rarely appreciate the scope and depth of the Russian threat.
-When they do, they do not know how to counter it because they have largely forgotten the skills and knowledge gained during the Cold War.
+At the same time, policymakers in the United States and Europe-distracted by other issues such as migration, economic upheaval, Middle East wars, Britain's departure from the EU7-are only beginning to appreciate the scope and depth of the Russian threat.8 When they do, they do not know how to counter it because they have largely forgotten the skills and knowledge gained during the Cold War.
 The West has diminished its counter-propaganda infrastructure, for example by abolishing the U.S. Information Agency and winding down the Cold War-era Active Measures Working Group.
-Current defensive efforts are either useless or counterproductive.